-- Select File New Appointment Scheduling in the top menu. - In the 'General' section of the 'New Appointment Scheduling' action form, that is shown now, you specify the following details of the appointment. - Name and optional description. - Suggested dates: Select the dates for the appointment.
+- Select File New Appointment Scheduling in the top menu. - In the 'General' section of the 'New Appointment Scheduling' action form, that is shown now, you specify the following details of the appointment. - Name and optional heading, tags and description.
+The heading appears at the top of the voting form.
+If missing, the name is taken as heading. - Suggested dates: Select the dates for the appointment.
 Use the drop-down menus or click on the calendar icon to activate the calendar tool.
 Time fields may be left open.
 You may add a remark to your dates, e.g. on the place or duration of the proposed appointment, which will also be shown to the participants.
 Use the [Add date] button to add more dates if three are not enough.